KgotsoLehari/KgotsoLehari/README.md

 - Angular for frontend development.

-- The integraation of machine learning (ML) and how I can further my knowledge on concepts such as big data , cloud data engineering and data architecture
+- The integration of machine learning (ML) in order to expand my knowledge on concepts such as big data , cloud data engineering and data architecture

 - How to build a booking management and e-commerce system .